 After thoroughly reviewing the abstracts of the articles, the inclusion criteria and exclusion criteria based on the full texts were determined respectively.
 Inclusion criteria are: articles focusing on the descriptions of the translation styles of translators, journal articles, articles with sufficient data and clear findings, and articles written in English.
-Exclusion criteria are: articles focusing on the descriptions of the translation styles of machines, literature reviews/interviews/book reviews, articles with insufficient data or unclear findings, and articles written in other languages, as shown in Table 3.
+Exclusion criteria are: articles focusing on the descriptions of the translation styles of the translation styles of machines, literature reviews/interviews/book reviews, articles with insufficient data or unclear findings, and articles written in other languages, as shown in Table 3.

-Table 3 Inclusion and Exclusion Criteria Based on the Full Texts i.
+Table 3

+Inclusion Criteria Exclusion Criteria Translation styles of translators Translation styles of machines Journal articles Literature reviews/interviews/book reviews Sufficient data and clear findings Insufficient data or unclear findings Written in English Written in other languages i.
 For those articles with abstracts focusing on both the translation styles of translators and machines, but with more detailed discussion on the translation styles of machines in the full texts, it is necessary to establish this criterion to exclude them.